 So a bit of a salesy blog this, but written to hopefully whet the appetite for your own return to this extraordinary event which has taken a massive amount of work to organise on all parts to welcome us all….. ‘back’.

-Visit the Motorcycle Live website for more information.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Visit the Motorcycle Live website for more information.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.